shahrukhvp/IOC_Hash_Finder_VT/README.md

 		set-executionpolicy -scope CurrentUser -ExecutionPolicy Unrestricted

-If you haven never run internet explorer in the machine, run it and complete the initial setup steps.
+If you have never run internet explorer in the machine, run it and complete the initial setup steps.

 Queries: